 How to Deliver Feedback to Customer Service Agents

-As a quality analyst, you should have strong communication skills.
+As a quality analyst in customer service, have strong communication skills.
 Telling people where they’re going wrong in their job can be problematic if you’re not sensitive to their feelings.

-Make sure you focus on the positives and prevent your critiques coming across as a personal attack.
+Make sure you focus on the positives and prevent your critiques from coming across as a personal attack.
 You should support your criticism and suggestions with evidence, using data from your monitoring.
-If it helps, explain the definition of quality analyst in BPO to begin with: they’ll get a better idea why you’re chatting to them.
+If it helps, explain the definition of quality analyst in a BPO, they’ll get a better idea of why you’re chatting to them.

 Invite agents to listen to their own interactions and share their thoughts on your comments.
 Do they agree with your findings, or do they think you’re being too harsh?
 What ideas do they have to improve their service?

 Be empathetic and transparent.
 Be friendly and willing to listen.
-If you fail to get service agents on-side, they’re less likely to take your guidance on board.
+If you cannot get service agents onside, they’re less likely to take your guidance on board.

 How to Share Results and Insights with Team Leaders

 Team leaders and managers must implement necessary changes into everyday processes based on your findings.
-They’re essential for bridging the gap between yourself and the agents themselves: if they fail to get involved, your job’s likely to be much more difficult.
-Especially if staff see you as an enemy out to ‘get’ them.
+They’re essential for bridging the gap between yourself and the agents themselves.
+If they cannot get involved, your job’s likely to be much more difficult.
+Especially if staff see you as an enemy “out to get” them.